 Probably, when a business owner contacts you seeking a specific thing they think they need, you quote them a fee to do that thing.
 Stop.
 There is a better way for them, and for you.

 When a business owner prospect contacts me to discuss hiring me, the very first thing I do is turn the tables so that they have to show me that they are going to be a good fit for my services.
-And so that I truly understand what they need, instead of just quoting them a fee for what they think they need.
+I do this so that I truly understand their needs instead of just quoting them a fee for what they think they need.

 By doing this, they immediately see me as the trusted advisor who will truly help them have a better business.